robot-one/robot-one.github.io/content/posts/220915-calligraphy-and-photography-exhibition.md

 I was invited along by a good friend and colleague who was running some workshops at the DWP Job Centre while I was doing my work placement there.

-With the sunsetting of Engage Somerset, the art group has been handed over to the community to run, along with the walking group.
+With the sunsetting of Engage Somerset, the art group has been handed over to the community to run, along with a walking group (and others!).
 The exhibition featured nature photography from the walking group, good food, speeches, promotional workshops and stimulating conversation.

 ## Cookie recipe
 I brought along a kind of fruit and nut cookie, based off a Mallorcan recipe for *carquinyolis* given me by one of my best friends. *My apologies, M., for butchering your recipe!
 Somehow, it still tastes nice.*